Patricia Ganz, M.D.

 Jacqueline Casillas, M.D.

-The Patients and Survivors Program Area investigates methods of measuring and improving quality of life and quality of cancer care.
+The Patients and Survivors Program investigates methods of measuring and improving quality of life and quality of cancer care.
 Its prevention and control research targets patients with cancer, long-term survivors of cancer and family members and caregivers of patients with cancer.
 Research includes behavioral intervention research, assessment of quality of life and other health care outcomes, nutritional intervention research and symptom control research.

 - Reduce avoidable morbidity and mortality among patients with cancer, long-term survivors of cancer and family members and caregivers of patients with cancer